Pennsylvania is the poster child for gerrymandering.

 Prison-based gerrymandering counts incarcerated people, who are not allowed to vote, in the district where the prison is located, rather than in their home districts.
 This gives voters from districts with large prisons more influence than they should have.

-Consider Pennsylvania’s 7th Congressional District, nicknamed “Goofy kicking Donald.”
+Consider Pennsylvania’s previous 7th Congressional District (2010-2013), nicknamed “Goofy kicking Donald.”
 It’s regularly described as one of the most gerrymandered districts in the country.